 “Mountains are precious to Hong Kong people, especially at this difficult time.
 We enjoy the tranquility and fresh air there.
 The shapes and names of the mountains give them special meanings to us, just as special as our first released beer.
 Take a sip and taste its freshness.”

-HK Lovecraft is serious about craft lager, and its founder, Perry Lam, is the first Master Brewer from Hong Kong.
+HK Lovecraft is serious about craft lager, and its founder Perry Lam is the first Master Brewer from Hong Kong.
 The brewery is outfitted with the very best, shiniest and newest equipment.
 With gorgeous and intriguing art and a mysterious mention of the study of the occult, HK Lovecraft gets attention, not least because its beers are top notch.
+Read about our visit to the swanky Tsing Yi brewery here.

 We recently partook in the year-round staple Helles Lager on tap and brought the new Buzz Honey Lager home to try, which is made with local raw honey.
+Our favourite so far is the slightly caramel Mother Goat Doppelbock (seriously, this beer is made for food pairing), but if you like a smoky beer try Space Rock Rauchbier.
 Next on our list to try is the creamy, coffee-flavoured Nitro Dunkel, which is on tap at Second Draft, The Madhouse and TAP 2.

 Hong Kong Beer Co

 Hong Kong Beer Co has been “combining the art and creativity of craft beer with the science and precision of chemistry” since 1995!
-Pioneers of Hong Kong’s craft beer scene, they have truly stood the test of time, which is more difficult here than elsewhere.
-Visit them in Chai Wan to say hi when restrictions are eased.
+The pioneers of Hong Kong’s craft beer scene, they have truly stood the test of time, which is more difficult here than elsewhere.
+Visit them in Chai Wan to say hi when restrictions are eased, and you may get a sneak peak of their recent extensive brewery upgrades.

-We love Dragon’s Back Pale Ale (pictured), but we have our eyes on the limited-release Mango Lassi Milkshake IPA, which we think would pair perfectly with a warming madras curry.
+We love the Hong Kong Amber Ale.
+In 2015, it won at the International Brewing Awards, but at the moment, we have our eyes on the limited-release Mango Lassi Milkshake IPA, which we think would pair perfectly with a warming madras curry.

 Must-try: Dragon’s Back Pale Ale